maged909/windows-php-switcher-gui/README.md

 	ttkthemes==3.2.2

 # Configration
-Go to config.js and add the php versions you want with their absolute path here's an example
+config.js will contain the information about the available php versions and it would look something like that, you wouldn't need to edit the file directly as the app have an "Edit Config" tab

 	{
     "php7.3": {